 The surrounding development will include ground-floor retail spaces with apartments above, bringing more activity and “eyes on the street” to create a safer, more vibrant, and welcoming space for the community.

-Sydney Road and Bell Street are managed by the State Government, which looks after the parts of the road where cars drive and park.
+We know that traders and the community would like to see improvements to Sydney Road and Bell Street to make them safer and more accessible and pleasant to visit.
+However, Sydney Road and Bell Street are State roads, managed by the Victorian Government, which looks after the parts of the road where cars drive and park.
 Council manages the footpaths but can’t make major changes to the road.

+Council has long advocated for upgrades to Sydney Road, including accessible tram stops – which would improve accessibility to trams but also impact traffic flows and create space for greening and other streetscape upgrades.
 We know that they are part of the precinct and welcome community feedback on the role these significant roads might play in the future precinct.

 Where possible, existing trees will be retained.
 In particular, the new park on the Russell Street site has been located to retain as many high value trees as possible.
 There will also be approximately 200 additional trees planted.